-'''

-Note - If a setting says, "if blocking is enabled",

-the setting can be 'block' or 'block_at_perimeter'.

-#

-mode: off

-====

-application

-Use the properties in this section for

-the application(s) hosting this agent.

-====

 application:

 Override the reported application name.

 Note - On Java systems where multiple, distinct applications may be

-served by a single process, this configuration causes the agent to \setminus
+\# served by a single process, this configuration causes the agent to \setminus

-report

 all discovered applications as one application with the given name.

-#

 name: NEEDS_TO_BE_SET

 Override the reported application path.

 path: NEEDS_TO_BE_SET

 Add the name of the application group with which this

 application should be associated in the Contrast UI.

 group: NEEDS_TO_BE_SET

 Add the application code this application should use in the Contrast UI.

 code: NEEDS_TO_BE_SET

 Override the reported application version.

 version: NEEDS_TO_BE_SET

 Apply labels to an application.
 Labels must

 be formatted as a comma-delimited list.

 Example - 'label1,label2,label3'

-#

-tags: NEEDS_TO_BE_SET

-Define a set of 'key=value' pairs (which conforms to RFC 2253) for

-specifying user-defined metadata associated with the application.
-The

-set must be formatted as a comma-delimited list of 'key=value' pairs.

-Example - 'business-unit=accounting, office=Baltimore'

-#

-metadata: NEEDS_TO_BE_SET

-Provide the ID of a session which already exists in the Contrast

-UI.
-Vulnerabilities discovered by the agent are associated with

-this session.
-If an invalid ID is supplied, the agent will be

-disabled.
-This option and 'application.session_metadata' are

-mutually exclusive; if both are set, the agent will be disabled.

-session_id: NEEDS_TO_BE_SET

 '''

-'''

-Provide metadata which is used to create a new session ID in the

-Contrast UI.
-Vulnerabilities discovered by the agent are associated with

-this new session.
-This value should be formatted as 'key=value' pairs

-(conforming to RFC 2253).
-Available key names for this configuration

-are branchName, buildNumber, commitHash, committer, gitTag, repository,

-testRun, and version.
-This option and 'application.session_id' are

-mutually exclusive; if both are set the agent will be disabled.

-session_metadata: NEEDS_TO_BE_SET

-====
+''' tags: NEEDS_TO_BE_SET Define a set of 'key=value' pairs (which conforms to RFC 2253) for specifying user-defined metadata associated with the application.
+The set must be formatted as a comma-delimited list of 'key=value' pairs.
+Example - 'business-unit=accounting, office=Baltimore' metadata: NEEDS_TO_BE_SET Provide the ID of a session which already exists in the Contrast UI.
+Vulnerabilities discovered by the agent are associated with this session.
+If an invalid ID is supplied, the agent will be disabled.
+This option and 'application.session_metadata' are mutually exclusive; if both are set, the agent will be disabled. session_id: NEEDS_TO_BE_SET Provide metadata which is used to create a new session ID in the Contrast UI.
+Vulnerabilities discovered by the agent are associated with this new session.
+This value should be formatted as 'key=value' pairs (conforming to RFC 2253).
+Available key names for this configuration are branchName, buildNumber, commitHash, committer, gitTag, repository, testRun, and version.
+This option and 'application.session_id' are mutually exclusive; if both are set the agent will be disabled. session_metadata: NEEDS_TO_BE_SET

 server

 Use the settings in this section to set metadata for the server

 hosting this agent.
 Contrast recognizes common, supported server

 names, paths, types and environments.
 Doing this may require a new

 server or license, and it may affect functionality of some features.

 ====

 server:

 Override the reported server name.

 name: localhost

 Override the reported server path.

 path: NEEDS_TO_BE_SET

 Override the reported server type.

 type: NEEDS_TO_BE_SET

 Override the reported server environment.
 Valid

 values include 'QA', 'PRODUCTION' and 'DEVELOPMENT'.

 environment: development

 Apply a list of labels to the server.
 Labels

 must be formatted as a comma-delimited list.

 Example - 'label1,label2,label3'

-#

-tags: NEEDS_TO_BE_SET
+tags: NEEDS TO BE SET

 '''